 For more information about the DIRECTIVES parameter, see the IBM Informix Administrator's Reference.
 For more information about the performance impact of directives, see your IBM Informix Performance Guide.

-IFX\EXTDIRECTIVES
+IFX EXTDIRECTIVES environment variable

-The IFX\EXTDIRECTIVES environment variable specifies whether the query optimizer allows external query optimization directives from the sysdirectives system catalog table to be applied to queries in existing applications.
-The IFX EXTDIRECTIVES environment variable is set on the client.
+The IFX EXTDIRECTIVES environment variable specifies whether the query optimizer allows external query optimization directives from the sysdirectives system catalog table to be applied to queries in existing applications.